The-Trevor-Project-Quiz/quiz-template/src/pages/quiz/lgbtq-history-month.md

         - iscorrect: false
           optiontext: Photographer
       questiontext: >-
-        Audre Lorde is a self-described “black lesbian mother warrior poet”.
+        Audre Lorde is a self-described “black lesbian mother warrior poet.”
         What job did Lorde have before becoming an outspoken poet and serving as New York State Poet Laureate?
   questionvalue: 0
 resultspage:
   backgroundImage: /img/pride-flag.jpg